geeksforsocialchange/tv-dinners/index.md

 We can also help with collecting groceries, provide checkin calls, help with gas and electric payment, pick up your prescriptions for you, and other services on request.
 We are run entirely by volunteers so may not be able to fulfil all requests.

+We are currently delivering once a week on a Tuesday.
+Deliveries include a meal (generally meat or vegan options), some sides or starters, and donated sweet treats from local supermakets that are nearing their best before date.

 ## Eligibility

 We welcome registrations from M15 postcodes and people slightly outside this area who have a high need for the service.
 We are currently piloting the scheme and slowly building to meet demand so might not be able to meet all requests straight away.